Fav Icon – Gayther Original

 There is no one organisation or group solely responsible for transactions like a bank

-Crypto versus Cash/Credit
+Crypto versus Cash / Credit

 Article - Understanding cryptocurrencies and the benefits to your business in accepting them (World)

 When reading about Bitcoin, you will frequently see headlines like ‘Bitcoin Scam’, ‘Millions stolen in Bitcoin Heist’ and ‘Organised crime using Bitcoin’.
 These things may have happened or are happening now; however, it is also true of existing fiat currencies such as US Dollars, Euros etc. Many criminal organisations hold large amounts of cash, even filtering it through onshore and offshore accounts, so it is not a problem unique to Bitcoin or crypto.
-To link these problems solely to cryptocurrencies is purely a way of scaring people away from learning more or from media outlets not understanding the benefits of the technology
+To link these problems solely to cryptocurrencies is purely a way of scaring people away from learning more or from media outlets not understanding the benefits of the technology Bitcoin is a lot more securer than people realise, so let us look at some of the things you may have heard: –

 • Untraceable – the wallets are anonymous, as it uses a string of text and numbers.
 There are no banks or single authority regulating cryptos, and no one knows who owns a physical wallet.
 Like with conventional cash, it is when it is exchanged or spent that you can follow the trail to find out the identity of who owns a specific wallet